ebuntel/Brainextemp/README.md

 Gcluster first.
 #### Example
 The following code will raise exception because Gcluster cannot be sliced if not collected.

+    from Genex import preprocess

     clusters = do_gcluster(input_list=res_list, loi=[50, 100], sc=sc, del_data=True)
     clusters[75]

 To be able to use slice or other functions that needs the cluster result, the user instead do the following

+    from Genex import preprocess

     clusters = do_gcluster(input_list=res_list, loi=[50, 100], sc=sc, del_data=True)
     clusters.collect()
     clusters[75]

 Or have the result to be collected upon return by setting the isCollect parameter in do_gcluster

+    from Genex import preprocess

     clusters = do_gcluster(input_list=res_list, loi=[50, 100], sc=sc, del_data=True, isCollect=True)
     clusters[75]